getify/You-Dont-Know-JS/up & going/ch1.md

 When you later ask if the phone includes a charger, and the employee says "yes", that answer could only have been either "yes" or "no" (just like `true` and `false`, respectively).

 In very similar ways, when you express values in a programs, you choose different representations for those values based on what you plan to do with them.
-If you need to do math, you want a `number`.
-If you need to print a value on the screen, you need a `string` (one or more characters, words, sentences).
-And if you need to decide if something is a fact or not, you need a `boolean` (`true` or `false`).

 These different representations for values are called *types* in programming terminology.
-JavaScript has built-in *types* for each of these so called *primitive* values.
+JavaScript has built-in *types* for each of these so called *primitive* values:

+* When you need to do math, you want a `number`.
+* When you need to print a value on the screen, you need a `string` (one or more characters, words, sentences).
+* When you need to make a decision in your program, you need a `boolean` (`true` or `false`).

-Expressing values directly in the program is called value *literals*. `string` *literals* are surrounded by `" .. "` double-quotes or `' .. '` single-quotes. `number` and `boolean` literals are just presented as is (i.e., `42`, `true`, etc.).
+Values that are included directly in the source code are called *literals*. `string` *literals* are surrounded by `" .. "` double-quotes or `' .. '` single-quotes. `number` and `boolean` literals are just presented as is (i.e., `42`, `true`, etc.).

 Consider: